G00411367/pands-project/README.md

 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in 1936 as an example of linear discriminant analysis.

-The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris Virginica and Iris Versicolor).
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.S
+The data set consists of 50 samples from each of three species of Iris: Setosa, Virginica and Versicolor).

 Following images are the flowering Iris Setosa, Iris Virginica and iris Versicolor:

 <img src = "https://github.com/G00411367/pands-project/blob/main/images/Iris%20variety.png" width=50% height=50%>

-The petals are the inner flower while the sepals protect the emerging flower on the outer part of the plant
+The petals are the inner flower while the sepals protect the emerging flower on the outer part of the plant.

+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.

 <img src = "https://github.com/G00411367/pands-project/blob/main/images/Iris.png" width=20% height=20%>

-Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
+Based on the combination of these features, Fisher developed a linear discriminant model to distinguish the species from each other.

 ## The Project

+Fisher’s analysis investigated if petal / sepal measurements alone could predict which species of Iris the sample came from (Fisher, 1936).

+This project uses the version of the Iris data hosted at UCI machine learning repository.

-This project will investigate the Fisher's Iris data set and performs analysis using a python script
+The project will investigate Fisher's Iris data set and performs analysis using a python scripts.

+It will perform Exploratory Data Analysis and visual technique.

+The project starts with statistical summary analysis using python libraries assessing counts, mean, min, max, etc. and will move to data visualisation.

 The code will output:
 1. A summary of each variable to a single text file
-2. Histogram of each variable saved to png files
+2. Histograms of each variable saved to png files
-3. Scatter plot of each pair of variables
+3. Scatter plots of each pair of variables
 4. Performs other appropriate analysis

 ## The Code: analysis.py